|

 The only possible difference between two suspended objects of different make up would be their tangential velocity in the rotating field, since all other motions are either caused by the gravitational field (g) or are a direct response to it (c or f).
 These latter motions must be assigned to “gravitational mass”, obviously.
 This means that the difference in inertial masses must be expected to show itself only in the tangential vector.
 Obviously this is what Dicke’s experiment is trying to isolate.
 But forces in circular motion also do not rely on substance; they rely only on the distance from the center.
 The fact that both objects are the same distance from the center of rotation must give them the same tangential velocity.
 Or, if they are suspended, it gives them the same reaction to this velocity.
 Meaning, the earth is spinning, but they are no longer being spun by the earth, since they are not in contact with it.
 They are only being dragged along by their filaments.
 These filaments should show an angle or a torque.
 If the filaments were cut, the objects would fly off in the direction and speed of r1.
 But the angles cannot be different for the two substances, since they are the same distance from the center of the earth.
 Their tangential velocities must be equal for this reason.
 Their centrifugal and centripetal velocities must be equal because they weigh the same.
 Therefore their resultant velocities must be equal, and there must be no difference in torques.

+This means that the expectation of a torque is wrong for at least three separate reasons.
+Feynman draws the vector wrong, expects different substances that weigh the same to have different inertial masses, and he expects a suspended mass to act differently than a non-suspended mass, with various materials.
+All these assumptions are false.
+Both Eötvös’ and Dicke’s experiments fall to these various false assumptions.
+The null outcome was caused by trying to measure something that could not possibly happen.
 Those who know of my papers on gravitation know that I would predict that Dicke's experiment would fail for a fourth and central reason, but I don't even need to broach that reason here.
 I have just shown that by using the classical assumptions of the gravitational field and circular motion, the experiments should have been expected to show a null outcome.
 That is, using Eötvös', Dicke's, and Feynman's own reasoning, I have shown various inconsistencies in it.
 The problem in this instance is not that 20th century physicists needed a new theory of gravity (although that is also true, I believe).
 The problem here is that contemporary physicists have spent so much time learning the tensor calculus and Hamiltonion math and Fourier equations and Lagrangians and so on that they never had time to fully digest basic Newtonian mechanics.
 Their vector analysis here has been very slipshod, and this is due to a basic inability to apply simple math to physical situations.
 The modern physicist is a master of esoterica and a moron when it comes to basic physics.

 Eötvös and Dicke didn’t prove the equivalence of gravitational mass and inertial mass, since their experiments never successfully isolated anything that we could call an inertial mass.
 When we weigh an object, we are already measuring a resultant force—we are measuring the gravitational force minus a force due to circular motion.
 If the earth stopped spinning, the object would weigh more on the scale, since the scale would then be feeling all the mass of the object rather than just a large fraction of it.
 All that happens when we suspend an object is that the negative part of this equation is allowed to express itself by a motion and an angle.
 The centrifugal component that we subtracted out to find the weight on the scale is allowed to push the object backwards, against rotation, and the object swings to a small angle.
 So the same vector subtraction is working whether the object is suspended or not.
 When the object is not suspended, friction keeps the ball from rolling backward.
 When the object is suspended, it swings a bit against the rotation of the earth.